Maggie’s Kitchen Sink Veggie Burger

 • Customize with your favorite herbs and spices.

-• Make sure your flour choice, tamari, or soy sauce is GF if serving as such.
+• Make sure your flour choice, tamari or soy sauce are GF if serving as such.